jinjamb/MovieReviewAnalysis/README.md

 Short NLP project to determine sentiment using movie reviews.

+## 👉 Preliminary Step

+Clone the repository or install the .zip archive.

 ## 🚀 First Step: Install Dependencies

 Install all the necessary Python packages using pip: